 McCarthy DE, Ebssa L, Witkiewitz K, Shiffman S. Repeated Measures Latent Class Analysis of Daily Smoking in Three Smoking Cessation Studies.
 Drug and Alcohol Dependence.
-Online June 6, 2016.
+2016;165:132-142.

 Summary: In this analysis, 3-month point-prevalence abstinence rates varied among the latent classes, with 38-55% abstinent among early quitters, 3-20% abstinent among those who smoked intermittently throughout the first 27 days, and fewer than 5% abstinent in the classes marked by little or delayed change in smoking.
 High-dose nicotine patch and bupropion promoted abstinence.

 Rojewski AM, Baldassarri S, Cooperman NA, Gritz ER, Leone FT, Piper ME, Toll BA, & Warren GW, on behalf of the Comorbidities Workgroup of the Society for Research on Nicotine and Tobacco (SRNT) Treatment Network.
 Exploring Issues of Comorbid Conditions in People Who Smoke.
-Nicotine & Tobacco Research.
-Online January 17, 2016.
+Nicotine & Tobacco Research, 2016 Aug;18(8):1684-96.

 Summary: Across comorbid conditions, smoking adversely affects treatment efficacy and promotes other adverse health conditions.
 People with comorbid conditions who smoke are motivated to quit and respond to evidence-based smoking cessation treatments.
 However, tobacco cessation is not regularly incorporated into the clinical care of many individuals with comorbidities.
 Further work is needed to disseminate evidence-based care into clinical practice for smokers with comorbid disease and addiction.
 Research should consider comorbid conditions as an important construct to explore.